Skip to content

 Is the Supabase CLI free?

 Yes.
 The Supabase CLI is free and open-source under the MIT license.
 It works with all Supabase plans including the free tier.
-The CLI itself has no cost — pricing applies only to the Supabase platform services you connect to.
+You pay for Supabase platform services, not the CLI.
+Install via `npm i supabase` as a dev dependency or `brew install supabase/tap/supabase` globally.

 Does the Supabase CLI require Docker?

-Docker is required only for supabase start (local development).
-Remote operations like db push, gen types, functions deploy, and link work without Docker.
-If Docker is not installed, the CLI will prompt you to install it when you first run supabase start.
+Docker is required only for `supabase start` (local development stack).
+Remote operations (`db push`, `gen types`, `functions deploy`, `link`) work without Docker.
+If Docker is not installed, the CLI prompts you when you first run `supabase start`.

 How do you connect the CLI to a Supabase project?

-Run supabase login to authenticate, then supabase link --project-ref your-project-ref to connect to a specific project.
-The project reference is found in your project's dashboard URL or settings page.
-Once linked, commands like db push and gen types operate against that project.
+Run `supabase login` to authenticate, then `supabase link --project-ref your-project-ref` to connect to a specific project.
+Find the project reference in your dashboard URL or settings page.
+Once linked, your agent runs `db push`, `gen types`, and `functions deploy` against that project automatically.

 Can you use the Supabase CLI in CI/CD pipelines?